“Sitting. It’s the new smoking.” You have surely

 exercise is that it activated the deep muscles and enhanced

-respiratory function and pressure in chronic low back pain patient who had
+respiratory function and pressure in chronic low back pain patient who experienced

 segmental instability.
 (8) Respiration is important!
 Another study